 Sean joined Watsi on November 7th, 2014.
 Seven years ago, Sean joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Sean's most recent donation traveled 8,200 miles to support Grace, a 47-year-old woman from Uganda, to fund a thyroidectomy.
+Sean's most recent donation traveled 1,900 miles to support Loucken, an artistic 16-year-old from Haiti, to fund his cardiac surgery preparation and transportation needs.

 Grace is a 47-year-old farmer from Southwestern Uganda.
 She has six children who are all in school, but their schools have been impacted by the COVID-19 pandemic lockdown in Uganda.
 She and her husband farm their small piece of land to support their family.
 For three years, Grace has experienced troubling symptoms including neck swelling, shortness of breath and heart palpitations.
 She was diagnosed with a nodular goiter.
 Her condition has affected her work on the farm, as she now gets tired very quickly.
 Fortunately, our medical partner, African Mission Healthcare (AMH), is helping Grace receive treatment.
 She is scheduled to undergo a thyroidectomy on September 14th at AMH's care center where surgeons will remove all or part of her thyroid gland.
 The procedure will cost $252 and she and her family need help raising money.
 Grace shared, "my nights are mainly sleepless due to headaches and sweating and the neck swell keeps increasing.
 Please help me."